 Catherine Guy ’15 connects therapy dogs with children and others needing some unconditional love.

 Husband and wife professors honored by Alumni Association

 When his father dropped him off on campus in 1986, Jeff Joines stayed for good.
 The next summer, he met Sharon Bennett, a future Caldwell Scholar who would become his study buddy and, later, his wife.
-Both would go on to earn their bachelor's, master's and doctorates in engineering at NC State and to become distinguished members of the faculty.
+Both would go on to earn their bachelor's, master's and doctorates in engineering at NC State.

 In Praise of Professors

 A dozen alumni were among the 32 NC State professors honored by the Alumni Association in April with the 2017 Faculty Awards.